awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesStopping.md

 1. In the navigation pane, choose **Snapshots**\.
 Select the snapshot that you just created, and choose **Actions**, **Create Volume**\.

-1. Launch an instance of the same type as the stuck instance \(Amazon Linux, Windows, and so on\)\.
+1. Launch an instance with the same operating system as the stuck instance\.
 Note the volume ID and device name of its root volume\.

 1. In the navigation pane, choose **Instances**, select the instance that you just launched, choose **Actions**, **Instance State**, and then choose **Stop**\.